Hearing aid earphone and socket

 ASJ2023.20Physical Description

-This represents an early and limited attempt at supporting people with a disability.
+This represents an early and limited attempt at supporting people with a disability in an era before transistors allowed the miniaturisation and battery operation of modern personal hearing aids.

 Materials